Methode Electronics (NYSE:MEI) Updates FY 2022 Earnings Guidance

-Methode Electronics (NYSE:MEI – Get Rating) last announced its earnings results on Thursday, March 3rd.
-The electronics maker reported $0.78 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.72 by $0.06.
-Methode Electronics had a return on equity of 12.75% and a net margin of 9.96%.
-During the same quarter in the previous year, the business earned $0.83 EPS.
-Sell-side analysts forecast that Methode Electronics will post 3.1 EPS for the current fiscal year.

-Separately, Barrington Research initiated coverage on Methode Electronics in a report on Thursday, January 20th.
-They issued a market perform rating on the stock.
+Separately, Barrington Research began coverage on shares of Methode Electronics in a research note on Thursday, January 20th.
+They set a market perform rating on the stock.

-In other news, Director Lawrence B. Skatoff sold 800 shares of the business’s stock in a transaction on Friday, December 17th.
-The shares were sold at an average price of $44.89, for a total transaction of $35,912.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, COO Joseph Elias Khoury sold 20,000 shares of the business’s stock in a transaction on Monday, December 6th.
-The shares were sold at an average price of $45.45, for a total transaction of $909,000.00.
-The disclosure for this sale can be found here.
-Insiders own 4.30% of the company’s stock.
+In related news, Director Lawrence B. Skatoff sold 800 shares of the firm’s stock in a transaction on Friday, December 17th.
+The shares were sold at an average price of $44.89, for a total value of $35,912.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Company insiders own 4.30% of the company’s stock.

-Several institutional investors have recently bought and sold shares of MEI.
-Morgan Stanley boosted its holdings in Methode Electronics by 32.1% in the third quarter.
-Morgan Stanley now owns 219,503 shares of the electronics maker’s stock worth $9,230,000 after purchasing an additional 53,329 shares in the last quarter.
-Royal Bank of Canada boosted its holdings in Methode Electronics by 6.8% in the third quarter.
-Royal Bank of Canada now owns 20,567 shares of the electronics maker’s stock worth $864,000 after purchasing an additional 1,311 shares in the last quarter.
-Nuveen Asset Management LLC boosted its holdings in Methode Electronics by 0.4% in the fourth quarter.
-Nuveen Asset Management LLC now owns 199,935 shares of the electronics maker’s stock worth $9,831,000 after purchasing an additional 884 shares in the last quarter.
-Goldman Sachs Group Inc. boosted its holdings in Methode Electronics by 145.6% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 93,490 shares of the electronics maker’s stock worth $4,597,000 after purchasing an additional 55,423 shares in the last quarter.
-Finally, State Street Corp boosted its holdings in Methode Electronics by 1.8% in the fourth quarter.
-State Street Corp now owns 1,333,717 shares of the electronics maker’s stock worth $65,579,000 after purchasing an additional 23,070 shares in the last quarter.
-Institutional investors and hedge funds own 92.60% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+BlackRock Inc. boosted its stake in Methode Electronics by 1.9% during the fourth quarter.
+BlackRock Inc. now owns 6,125,706 shares of the electronics maker’s stock worth $301,202,000 after buying an additional 116,248 shares during the period.
+Vident Investment Advisory LLC boosted its stake in Methode Electronics by 3.1% during the fourth quarter.
+Vident Investment Advisory LLC now owns 26,407 shares of the electronics maker’s stock worth $1,299,000 after buying an additional 805 shares during the period.
+Goldman Sachs Group Inc. boosted its stake in Methode Electronics by 145.6% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 93,490 shares of the electronics maker’s stock worth $4,597,000 after buying an additional 55,423 shares during the period.
+Allianz Asset Management GmbH boosted its stake in Methode Electronics by 14.9% during the fourth quarter.
+Allianz Asset Management GmbH now owns 31,534 shares of the electronics maker’s stock worth $1,551,000 after buying an additional 4,082 shares during the period.
+Finally, Deutsche Bank AG boosted its stake in Methode Electronics by 3.9% during the fourth quarter.
+Deutsche Bank AG now owns 26,400 shares of the electronics maker’s stock worth $1,298,000 after buying an additional 999 shares during the period.
+92.60% of the stock is owned by institutional investors.

 Methode Electronics Company Profile (Get Rating)